ProjectMirador/mirador-integration/README.md

 The pages will load at `http://localhost:1234`.

+Plugins are not compatible with the UMD style of loading Mirador.
 In order to integrate Mirador with any plugins, you need to use our ES Module build.
 Refer to `index.js` for this setup -- here we integrate the `mirador-image-tools` plugin.